Yorkshire Supervisors' Forum

 We are a voluntary organisation and a forum for Yorkshire supervisors of counsellors and psychotherapists.
 We are based in Yorkshire and we meet three times a year either in Leeds or York to provide training workshops, support and opportunities for reflection on our supervision practice.
 To our knowledge we are the only group of supervisors like this in the UK, being very much a grassroots group.

 We are a peer led networking group, completely voluntary and non-profit making and we depend on the generosity of the group to offer their time free of charge to organise events or to run them.
 We have a small committee which discusses and makes decisions about our programme.

 Our members come from a wide variety of modalities and supervise counsellors and psychotherapists in a wide range of settings.
 Each meeting consists of a workshop, followed by lunch where we can all network.
 Sometimes workshops are led by forum members, and sometimes we call on outside speakers.
 For a flavour of the workshops and topics that we have provided in the past in our forum then please click on "past events" on the menu bar and you will see that our workshops have a variety of subjects around areas of interest to supervisors in counselling and psychotherapy.

 Where do we meet?

 We hold meetings within walking distance of either Leeds or York stations, so the locations are easily accessible.
-Yorkshire is a large county and we do have members from all over so access is an issue we take seriously.
+Yorkshire is a large county and we do have members from all over, including further afield across the uk, so access is an issue we take seriously.
 Events run from 10-1pm, followed by lunch.
 An important part of the day is networking with other supervisors, which can be especially valued by those of us who work in private supervision practice or who are otherwise isolated in their organisational working practice.